TYPES OF ESTATE AND ESTATE PLANNING DECISIONS:

 Spendthrift Trust – designed to distribute prescribed amounts of money to beneficiaries at specified intervals.
 Creditors are not able to take a beneficiary’s income from this Trust.

 Do you have Trust needs?
-Contact us.

 APPOINTEES - GUARDIAN, CONSERVATOR, POWER OF ATTORNEY (aka agent), executor, trustee

 There are many legal terms for the roles played in estate planning.
-It is important that the terms are used correctly as they all have very different meanings and roles.

 Guardian – a person appointed by the court to make healthcare and other mostly non-financial decisions for someone in their custody who cannot make these types of decisions because of inability or incapacity.